-Some people may be offended by this but political correctness is partly to blame for the current 2016 political fiasco.
-Politicians are using political correctness to be hide from the people while behind the scenes they are the greatest of abusers.
+Some people may be offended by this, but political correctness is partly to blame for the current 2016 political fiasco.
+Politicians are using political correctness to be hidden from the people while behind the scenes, they are the greatest of abusers.

-Yes we can’t always be polite or perfect here so others can in unkindness force injustice over the people.
-For example: No legislator should support taking away the blessings of liberty from fellow human beings for religion, sex, race or nationality.
+Yes, we can’t always be polite or perfect here so others can live in unkindness force injustice over the people.
+For example, no legislator should support taking away the blessings of liberty from fellow human beings for religion, sex, race, or nationality.
 Any of those that do, will get their motherfucker arses voted out of office in the outrage.
 The United States is a country of we the people.
-It’s a country that will strive for kindness not injustice if we the people stand united against such outrageously unjust practices.
+It’s a country that will strive for kindness, not injustice if we the people stand united against such outrageously unjust practices.

 How to Apply Kindness in Society.

 I have worked several decades experimenting with how to share kindness.
 On average I have found:

 Kindness is most effective as a bottom up process.